-I started this blog as a way of sharing the very real experiences of CMT foot reconstruction surgery.
+I started this blog as a way of sharing the very real experiences of living with CMT, including CMT foot reconstruction surgery, perceived differences, teaching kids about CMT, CMT awareness….you get it – all things CMT!
 Along the way, I also wanted to portray the stories of my friends, who live alongside this insidious disease, without letting it swallow them up whole.
 I call them,”The Much Admired.”
 I’ve also added some additional stories revealing many of my own issues, including living and dealing with chronic foot pain for a quarter of a century, which adds up to half of my life.
 Craziness!

 When I am not writing about CMT, I volunteer my time to the Charcot-Marie-Tooth Association (www.cmtausa.org) and its members.
 The CMT community is inspirational, strong, courageous, committed and generous.
 I feel fortunate to have the opportunity to work with a group of such amazing people.